edespino/cloudberry-site/docs/sql-stmts/create-protocol.md

 # CREATE PROTOCOL

-Registers a custom data access protocol that can be specified when defining a Cloudberry Database external table.
+Registers a custom data access protocol that can be specified when defining a Apache Cloudberry external table.

 ## Synopsis